TurboGears/tg2docs/docs/main/DownloadInstall.rst

 .. note:: If you are using Python 2.4, such as on RHEL 5, see :ref:`python24install`

+.. note:: You might get an error at the end of the "paster quickstart" command if your LC_CTYPE environment variable is not correctly set

 Explaining the Installation Process
 -----------------------------------